 v.
-Financial assets and liabilities with carrying values that approximate fair value
+Financial assets and liabilities with carrying values that approximate fair values For financial assets and liabilities that are liquid or have a short-term maturity, it is assumed that

-For financial assets and liabilities that are liquid or have a short-term maturity, it is assumed that the carrying amounts approximate to their fair value.
+For financial assets and liabilities that are liquid or have a short-term maturity, it is assumed that the carrying amounts approximate to their fair values.
 This assumption is also applied to demand deposits savings accounts without a specific maturity and variable rate financial instruments.